DanialArab/Docker/README.md

 in practical terms we often want to use ENTRYPOINT when we know for sure this is the command that should be executed whenever we start a container with no exception, in contrast with the CMD instruction we have a bit more flexibility we can always overwrite it.
 So choosing between CMD and ENTRYPOINT is a matter of personal preference.

-So far our Docker file is in a good shape but it is sloww we will optimize it next:
+So far our Docker file is in a good shape but it is slow we will optimize it next:

  <a name="34"></a>
 ### Speeding Up Builds

+HERE

 <a name="10"></a>
 ## 10. Reference